 top of page

-THE LUNAR ANALOG EXPEDITION (L.A.E.) - INDIA'S FIRST LUNAR ANALOGUE SPACE EXPLORATION PROGRAM
+INDIA'S FIRST LUNAR ANALOGUE SPACE EXPLORATION PROGRAM

 A long-term space exploration program upsurges the risk factor in consensus to NASA Human Exploration.
 To mitigate these unforeseen risks, AAKA has come up with India’s First Earth-based Lunar Analog Expedition i.e, a simulation of the moon-like environment on the Earth!